What is a Roguelike?

 Of course, the best way to understand what Roguelikes are is to download and play one.

 Many Roguelikes are freely available online.
-The most influential are known as the Major Roguelikes:
+The most influential ones from the 00's decade are known as the Major Roguelikes:

 Before their rise in popularity in the late 80s and 90s, the genre was dominated by the Major Classic Roguelikes: